yavin-dev/docs/pages/guide/03-start.md

 | Postgres | [https://mvnrepository.com/artifact/org.postgresql/postgresql](https://mvnrepository.com/artifact/org.postgresql/postgresql) |
 {:.table}

-Out of the box you will have an entry for the H2 dialect [https://github.com/yavin-dev/framework/blob/master/packages/webservice/app/build.gradle.kts#L35](https://github.com/yavin-dev/framework/blob/master/packages/webservice/app/build.gradle.kts#L35).
+Out of the box you will have [an entry for the H2 dialect](https://github.com/yavin-dev/app/blob/9ec68a050c8907210bc03820dbfde2faf47944ab/ws/build.gradle.kts#L29).
 To link to a new dialect, you will have to update this file and add another entry for another database.

-Note: H2 is still used for Yavin/Navi metadata tables so you should not have to remove H2.
+> H2 is still used for Yavin/Navi metadata tables so you should not remove H2.
+{: .danger}

 Semantic Models
 ------------------------------------------